Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • Bean products.

-• White bread, sweet pastries.
+• White bread, rich pastries.

 Removal of the uterus: postoperative period